-Now that you can actually go outside without having to wear a snowsuit, enjoy some of the new life nature is sharing with us.
-Play games outside, go on a treasure hunt or rough it in the backyard.
-There are so many nature activities for kids that will turn them off of their electronic gadgets and turn them on to the great outdoors.
+Now that you can actually go outside without having to wear a snowsuit, enjoy some of the new life sprouting around you.
+Play games outside, go on a treasure hunt, or camp in the backyard.
+Learn about the new plants that are sprouting with your kids, and take note of the animals returning to the landscape.

 03 of 15

 Go anywhere you want in the world without ever leaving home.
 Play airplane with your children, and simulate a flight to your ideal destination.
 Let them pick the place (or places) where they want to go, and dress for the weather there.
 Learn some facts about that destination as you munch on typical airplane snacks.